archethic-foundation/archethic-wallet-client-dart/README.md

         if ((_aewalletClient as DeeplinkArchethicDappClient)
             .handleRoute(settings.name)) return;

-        //... do everything else neede by your application return null;
+        //... do everything else needed by your application return null;
       },
     );